 He knew that physically he could not be everywhere in the empire and enter every household of his subjects, the Roman citizens.
 But he had to be everywhere and be in every household.
 He had to be seen and felt.

 He wanted to be a divine figure and be in the minds of his citizens to create his imperial hegemony and eliminate all questions about his rightful and divine place as the emperor.

 That’s how he would convince his soldiers to die for him and Roman citizens to pay their taxes.

 He discovered propaganda using images.

-He brought the minting of gold and silver coins and introduced the putting of images on them.
+He introduced the minting of gold and silver coins with images on them.
 On one side his face as a divine figure and on the other side the figures of God Mars and goddess Venus.

 He was not able to travel to every corner of his empire but these coins, with his images on them, could.
 Trade travelled to every corner of the Roman land, as well to lands of his enemies and his allies.

 He was not able to shake hands with each and every citizen, but his coins were in the palms of everyone.
 Everyone that mattered.

 Not all citizens could read and write but an image could tell a thousand lies and myths.